galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 {: .comment}

-> <agenda-title></agenda-title>
+> <agenda-title>Contents</agenda-title>
 >
-> - This module introduces some of the most important components of the Galaxy project
+> - This module introduces the most important parts of the Galaxy project
-> - These are necessarily somewhat arbitrary and overlapping.
+> - They are grouped arbitrarily and there are many overlaps.
-> - They have grown and continue to grow organically over time rather than by design.
+> - Galaxy grows organically through collaborations, rather than by design.
 > - The project continues to expand rapidly, so this module will need updating regularly
-> - The Hub provides detail about many of the same structures
+> - The Hub provides details about many of the same structures
-> - This material is designed to provide multiple, simplified views of the project
+> - This material is designed to provide simplified views of the project
 > - A kind of field guide to the ecosystem generating those Hub activities.
+> - For the use of participants trying to navigate it.
 >
 > 1. TOC
 > {:toc}